Frequently Asked Questions

 What is the difference between a food bank and a food shelf?

-A food shelf is a local, non-profit community agency that directly provides bags or boxes of food to needy people in its area for home preparation and consumption.
-A food shelf may obtain food from the Foodbank, from individual donations in its community, and through wholesale and/or retail purchase.
+A food shelf is a local non-profit that provides food directly to individuals in need.
+A food shelf may obtain food from the Vermont Foodbank, from individual donors, and through wholesale and/or retail purchase.
+Visit our Agency Map to see the Vermont Foodbank network partners in your community.

 Why is the Vermont Foodbank necessary?

 There are hundreds of thousands of our Vermont neighbors – including children, seniors and working families – who are unable to put enough food on the table.
-Visits to their community food shelves can help with this shortfall, and that’s where the Foodbank comes in.
-We acquire and distribute food to 225 network partners around the state – food shelves, pantries, senior meal programs and other community meal sites – enabling as many as 86,000 Vermonters to eat.
+Visits to their local food shelves can help with this shortfall, and that’s where the Foodbank comes in.
+We acquire and distribute food to 225 network partners around the state – food shelves, pantries, senior meal programs and other community meal sites – enabling 153,000 Vermonters to eat.

 What is food insecurity?

-Food insecurity has been defined as a condition in which a family or an individual is unable to obtain enough safe and nutritious food from socially acceptable sources in order to lead an active and healthy life.
+Food insecurity is when a family or an individual is unable to obtain enough safe and nutritious food from socially acceptable sources in order to lead an active and healthy life.

 How many people access food through the Vermont Foodbank?

-How many not-for-profit feeding programs get food from the Vermont Foodbank?
+How many programs get food from the Vermont Foodbank?

 How do agencies acquire food from the Vermont Foodbank?